diegotorres03/web-components-repository/docs/lesson-1/section-1/steps.md

 ### **passing data to a component:**

-1. The ideal mechanism to pass data to a component is by using `attributes`, in this case we are constricted to a simple values (no comples json objects the way you migth do it when using a framework)
+1. The ideal mechanism to pass data to a component is by using `attributes`, in this case we are constricted to a simple values (no complex json objects the way you migth do it when using a framework)
    ```html
     <user-card username="Diego" alias="diegotrs" photo="https://path-to.photo"></user-card>
    ```